Quick Pickled Peppers are super easy to do, and so much fresher, and well as less expensive than buying them at the store.

 Besides peppers, you can quick pickle any vegetable.
 Try carrots, cucumbers, of course, green beans, asparagus, or check out this recipe for Quick Pickled Red Cabbage.
 And don’t stop at veggies.
 If you can think outside of the pickle jar, you will just love these Pickled Balsamic Cherries

-You can really have a lot of fun with quick pickle brines when it come to flavours.
+You can really have a lot of fun with quick pickle brines when it comes to flavours.
 Vinegar is always the base for the brine.
-Here are a list of possibilities that you can do with a quick pickle brine.
+Here is a list of possibilities that you can do with quick pickle brine.

 - Apple cider vinegar

 How to Use Quick Pickled Peppers

 Pickled Peppers are great for topping burgers, hot dogs, tacos, and sandwiches.
 They are a nice addition to a charcuterie board and can be added to cocktails, like this Caesar Cocktail for a unique and tasty garnish.
 You can add them to omelettes, and salads.
 And, speaking of salads, try using some of that pepper-infused pickling brine to make a vinaigrette.
 The possible uses for Quick Pickled Peppers are endless.

 Quick Pickling makes it easy and quick to have a jar of tasty Pickled Peppers in the fridge.